Slow cooker rump roast is tender & shreds easily! Crockpot beef pot roast with vegetables like potatoes & carrots is a healthy & easy dinner!

 – Brisket

-Although some recipes call for this, I like to keep things simple and avoid doing this.
+Although some beef rump roast slow cooker recipes call for searing, I like to keep things simple and avoid the extra step.
 Not only does it make more dishes, but I also haven’t found browning a roast beforehand to be helpful or worth the time!

 Typically I like to put the meat in the crockpot first and arrange the vegetables around it.
 That way, I can make sure the meat cooks evenly on the bottom.
 This also helps the meat reach a safe temperature more quickly.
 Just make sure the vegetables are cut up in about the same size, so they cook evenly.